schadokar/schadokar.dev/content/posts/2020/how-to-send-email-in-golang/index.md

 ![sent-mail](https://schadokar.dev/images/sendinblue/mail-sent-sendinblue.PNG)

+The `smtp` package does not provide enough information of delivery of the mail.
+It only confirms if mail sent to server or not.

+From server side, there can be many reasons if it is delivered or not.
 To check if sent successfully or not.
 Open the sendinblue account and click on the **Transactional** tab.

 In this tab, you can check the status of the mail.
+The common reason can be an incorrect mail address.
+For this it raise a **Hard bounce** event.

 # Conclusion